miklevin/Pipulate.com/software.md

 ---
 title: FOSS SEO Awesome List
-description: Free and Open Source SEO Awesome List
 permalink: /software/
 group: software
+description: FOSS SEO Software
 ---

-# FOSS SEO Software
+# {{ page.description }}

 ## Installing Pipulate

 Pipulate is a Linux server that runs in the background under Windows Subsystem for Linux through JupyterLab and Linux systemd services.
+Once Pipulate is installed, you will have access to JupyterLab on your local machine at <a href="http://localhost:8080">locoalhost:8080</a> with a number of pre-installed Python packages for such tasks as:

+- Crawling websites
+- Automating Web browsers
+- Scraping search results
+- Pulling data from Google Analytics
+- Pulling data from Google Search Console
+- Emailing yourself screenshots and reports

-To install Pipulate, use the
+To install Pipulate, <a href="https://raw.githubusercontent.com/miklevin/drinkme/main/install.bat">Drink Me</a>.
-<a href="https://raw.githubusercontent.com/miklevin/drinkme/main/install.bat">Drink Me</a>
-install script.

 ## Local Jupyter vs. Google Colab, Azure Notebooks, Binder, etc.